-that has not yet been constructed, the Public Works Director shall, as soon as possible after the passage of the Initial Capital Assessment Resolution, prepare or cause to be prepared, preliminary plans, specifications and capital cost estimates for the improvements constituting the Capital Project.
-The plans and works Director to estimate the capital costs of the Capital Project of and prepare the Capital Project Assessment Roll.
-The Public Works Director shall not be required to prepare preliminary plans and specifications for improvements previously constructed, but shall in lieu thereof provide a general description of the nature and location of such improvements.
+- that has not yet been constructed, the Public Works Director shall, as soon as possible after the passage of the Initial Capital Assessment Resolution, prepare or cause to be prepared, preliminary plans, specifications and capital cost estimates for the improvements constituting the Capital Project.
+The plans and specifications need only be in sufficient form to enable the Public Works Director to estimate the capital costs of the Capital Project and prepare the Capital Project Assessment Roll.
+The Public Works Director shall not be required to prepare preliminary plans and specifications for improvements previously constructed, but shall in lieu thereof provide a general description of the nature and location of such improvements. - 4.
+Capital Project Assessment Roll.
+The Public Works Director shall also prepare, or cause to be prepared, the Capital Project Assessment Roll, which shall contain the following: - A. A summary description of lots and parcels of land or land within the Benefit Unit (conforming to the description contained on the Tax Roll) which will benefit from such assessable improvements constituting the Capital Project or Capital Projects and the amount of such benefits to each such lot or parcel of land. - B. The name of the owner of record of each lot or parcel as shown on the tax rolls.

-- 4. Capital Project Assessment Roll.
-The Public Works Director shall also prepare, or cause to be prepared, the Capital Project Assessment Roll, which shall contain the following: - A. A summary description of lots and parcels of land or land within the Benefit Unit (conforming to the description contained on the Tax Roll) which will benefit from such assessable improvements constituting the Capital Project or Capital Projects and the amount of such benefits to each such lot or parcel of land. - B. The name of the owner of record of each lot or parcel as shown on the tax rolls. - C. The total Capital Cost of the improvements to be assessed against each benefited lot or parcel.
+C. The total Capital Cost of the improvements to be assessed against each benefited lot or parcel.